Legendary Fighter: Yang's Heroine

-Legendary Fighter: Yang's Heroine is a 2001 Chinese costume drama produced by Chinese Entertainment Shanghai Limited in conjunction with Taiwan Television, Singapore Press Holdings and China Film Group Corporation.
-The plot is based on the Generals of the Yang Family legends, focusing on the women in the stories.
+Legendary Fighter: Yang's Heroine is a 2001 Chinese costume drama television series produced by Chinese Entertainment Shanghai in conjunction with Taiwan Television, Singapore Press Holdings, and China Film Group Corporation.
+Starring cast members from mainland China, Taiwan, Hong Kong and Singapore, the series is based on stories in The Generals of the Yang Family collection, focusing specifically on the women in the stories.